Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Methods

-\textbf{\DAE}~is a variant of \AE where the \PointNet encoder is replaced with a \DGCNN encoder.
+\textbf{\DAEr}~is a variant of \AE where the \PointNet encoder is replaced with a \DGCNN encoder.
 It is included to assist in comparing the AE framework with \P2S and \DPC.

-\textbf{\CPAE}~is the Canonical Point Autoencoder that maps points to a sphere template in the bottleneck and then reconstructs the points in an ordered fashion.
+\textbf{\CPAEr}~is the canonical point autoencoder that maps points to a sphere template in the bottleneck and then reconstructs the points in an ordered fashion.

-\textbf{\ISR}~denotes the method for learning Intrinsic Structural Representation (ISR) points proposed by \citet{chen2020unsupervised}.
-This network utilizes a PointNet++ \cite{qi2017pointnet++} encoder and a Point Integration Module that maps the features to a probability map, which is multiplied by a point subset to provide output.
+\textbf{\ISRr}~denotes the method for learning intrinsic structural representation (ISR) points proposed by \citet{chen2020unsupervised}.
+ISR utilizes Chamfer loss (\eqref{eq:CD}), a PointNet++ \citep{qi2017pointnet++} encoder, and an MLP point integration module that maps the features to a probability map.
+The probability map is multiplied by a learned subset of the input points to provide output.

-\textbf{\DPC}~is the Deep Point Correspondence proposed by \citet{lang2021dpc}.
-This is a pairwise-correspondence method that takes the source and target point clouds as input and outputs the source reordered to match the target.
-The architecture comprises a \DGCNN encoder and cross and self-construction modules that utilize latent similarity.
-To adapt \DPC to be a global correspondence method, the same target point cloud is used for every shape in inference.
+\textbf{\DPCr}~is the deep point correspondence model proposed by \citet{lang2021dpc}.
+DPC is a pairwise correspondence method that takes the source and target point clouds as input and outputs the source reordered to match the target.
+The architecture comprises a \DGCNN encoder and cross- and self-construction modules that utilize latent similarity.
+To adapt \DPC to provide global correspondence, the same target point cloud or reference is used for every shape in inference.
+In this work, the reference is selected as the point cloud with the minimum Chamfer distance to all other point clouds in the training set.